 Our J.D. program is unique in that it embraces the importance of relationships as well as the traditional aspects of a legal education.
-It's because of this distinct approach that the University of St. Thomas School of Law is the #2 law school in the nation for practical training and the #30 law school in the nation for clinical training, while also employing an exceptional faculty who rank #8 nationwide and are committed to scholarship in their fields.
+It's because of this distinct approach that the University of St. Thomas law school is the #1 law school in the nation for practical training, while also employing an exceptional faculty who are committed to scholarship in their fields.
 At the same time, our students report a remarkable quality of life that truly embodies our commitment to community.
-A few of the St. Thomas School of Law distinctives include:
+A few of the St. Thomas law school distinctives include:

 As a law student, you will give 50 hours of your time to your community through volunteer work.
 Public service ensures that you remain a member of the broader community and fosters your commitment to pro bono work throughout your legal career.
 Read more about public service at St. Thomas Law.

 At St. Thomas, you can integrate what you've learned with a deeper experience of professional relationships through our clinics, practicum courses and externships.
 You may choose to serve real clients by working in one of our 10 legal clinics, or delve deeply into a particular area of law by working on a simulated problem in a practicum course.
 You might also choose an externship in which you work for a business or judge, or in a public interest setting, while taking a class that helps you understand how to build the relationships necessary to succeed in that environment.